dichev/automation-suite/bin/README.md

 ```
 node bin/servers-conf/update --help

   Usage: update --locations <list|all>

   Auto update sever configurations by reloading one by one each server

   Options:

-    -p, --parallel [limit]      When run with multiple hosts define how many commands to be executed in parallel.
-Set to 0 execute them all together.
-By default will be executed sequentially
-    -v, --verbose               Turn ON log details of whats happening
-    -f, --force                 Suppress confirm messages (used for automation)
-    -n, --dry-run               Dry run mode will do everything as usual except commands execution
-    -q, --quiet                 Turn off chat and some logs in stdout
     -l, --locations <list|all>  [required] The target host name Available: dev,gib,manila,taiwan,pokerstars,iom,belgium
     -r, --rev <string>          Specify target git revision, very useful for rollback.
 Default reset to origin/master
     -i, --interval <int>        How many seconds to wait between each configuration switch.
 Default is 2